This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Here are my 15 pieces of advice for first time solo travelers:

-1. PICK A SOLO FRIENDLY DESTINATION
+1. PICK AN EASY DESTINATION

 2. PLAN AT LEAST YOUR FIRST NIGHT’S ACCOMMODATION